Italian traditional food organic, rustic, home cooking recipes

 Tip:

-If the special shaped Colomba tin is not available, the same shape can be made by twisting the edges of an aluminum disposable pan.
+If the special shaped Colomba cake tin is not available, the same shape can be made by twisting the edges of an aluminum disposable pan.

 To discover more about Italian food visit the Italian Traditional Food webpage